-In Victoria, it is an offence under the Radiation Act 2005 (the Act) to possess or sell a commercial tanning unit, or conduct a commercial tanning practice (solarium).
+In Victoria, it is an offence under the Radiation Act 2005 (the Act) to conduct a commercial tanning practice (also known as a solarium).

 The Department of Health and Human Services (department) takes enforcement action in relation to possible breaches of the Act.
 Enforcement action may include seizing sunbeds and tanning beds and prosecuting commercial tanning operators.

 The department has successfully prosecuted for offences related to commercial tanning operations.